Sources give us information, from which we identify evidence. All undergo the evaluation process to produce proof.

 - Derivative Records: materials that offer alternate versions of the original—typically transcripts, translations, abstracts, extracts, nutshells, indexes, and database entries.
 The best derivatives will preserve all the essential details of the original.
 Still, errors are frequent.

 - Authored Narratives: hybrid works.
 Authors of historical narratives will study many sources and synthesize findings.
 From that study, they reach conclusions and then develop a totally new piece of writing.
 Because the core information comes from other materials, much of an authored work is derivative.
-However, an author's conclusions and narrative will (or should) form a new, original, creation.
+However, an author's conclusions and narrative will (or should) form a new, original, creation.2

 The “facts” that our sources provide also come in three basic classes:

 - Primary information: that is, information based on firsthand knowledge.
-Primary informants tell us about events or circumstances they were personally involved in or witnessed.
+Primary informants tell us about events or circumstances they personally participated in or witnessed.
 They might provide that information at or about the time the event occurred or at a later date.
 A time lapse might affect the quality of the recollection, but it does not alter the primary nature of the information.

 - Secondary information: that is, information based on secondhand knowledge.
 Sources that repeat hearsay, tradition, or lore do not speak from personal knowledge or personal involvement.
 They merely pass on what others say.